Documenting my Rainier obsession

 5500', 4 sites

-Water source is Aurora Lake, which tends to dry up later in the season.
+Water source and stunning spot for dinner with sunset views is Aurora Lake, which tends to dry up later in the season.
 Carry water from St. Andrews Lake (if you're heading north) or uphill from North Puyallup River (if heading south).

 North Puyallup River